-- 1 Open the Conditioning dialog box by selecting Conditioning... in the Trigger dialog box or by choosing choose Trigger > Conditioning... from the main menu. - 2 In the Conditioning dialog box, select the Holdoff tab.
+- Open the Conditioning dialog box by selecting Conditioning... in the Trigger dialog box or by choosing choose Trigger > Conditioning... from the main menu (see page 38). - 2 In the Conditioning dialog box, select the Holdoff tab.

 3 Select the Random check box to enable or disable the random trigger holdoff mode.